beckn/missions/starter_kit/starter_kit.md

 ### Appendix-A Migrating to Beckn-ONIX from existing implementation

-**Note: After the launch of beckn-onix, it has been decided that FIDE will support only beckn-onix enabled networks.
-Incase if you are on a legacy or non beckn-onix network, its important you migrate to beckn-onix.**
+**Note: With Beckn-ONIX we have made it easier for Network Participants to deploy and upgrade beckn assets.
+Incase if you are on a legacy or non beckn-onix network, we recommend you migrate to Beckn-ONIX.**

 If you had installed the components of a Beckn network using legacy installations, use the following steps to migrate to Beckn-ONIX